-- 1. The principal or designee will notify the Special Education Office of the suspension of a special needs student and a record will be kept of such suspensions. - 2.
+1. The principal or designee will notify the Special Education Office of the suspension of a

+- special needs student and a record will be kept of such suspensions. - 2.
 In accordance with special education regulations, when it is known that the suspension(s) of a special needs student will accumulate to greater than ten (10) days in a school year, a manifestation hearing will convene to determine whether the student's disciplinary behavior is a manifestation of his/her handicapping condition.
 The IEP will be reviewed to determine appropriateness of the student's placement or program. - 3.
 If a special education student commits an offense which causes the student to be expelled from school, the school district continues to be responsible for providing the student with a free appropriate public education in another educational setting. - 4.
 There are certain situations in which school personnel may order a change in placement of a special education student without regard to whether the student's behavior is determined to be a manifestation of the student's disability.
 These situations include: - a. carrying or possession of a weapon - b. knowingly possesses or uses illegal drugs, sells or solicits the sale of a controlled substance - c. has inflicted serious bodily injury upon another person while at school, on school premises, or at a school function.

-The IDEA protections summarized above also apply to a child who has not yet been found eligible for services under the statute if the district is "deemed to have knowledge" that the child was eligible for such services before the conduct that precipitated the disciplinary action occurred.
+The Individuals with Disabilities Education Act (IDEA)- The IDEA protections summarized above also apply to a child who has not yet been found eligible for services under the statute if the district is "deemed to have knowledge" that the child was eligible for such services before the conduct that precipitated the disciplinary action occurred.
 The IDEA provides that a school district is "deemed to have knowledge" if: (1) the child's parent had expressed concern in writing to district supervisory or administrative personnel or the child's teacher that the child needs special education and related services; (2) the child's parent had requested an evaluation of the child to determine eligibility for special education services; or (3) the teacher of the child or other school district personnel had expressed specific concerns about a pattern of behavior by the child directly to the district's director of special education or to other supervisory personnel.
-However, a school district is not "deemed to have knowledge" if the district evaluated the student and determined that the child was not eligible for special education services.
+However, a school district is not "deemed to have knowledge" if the district evaluated the student and determined that the child was not eligible for special education services or the child's parent refused an evaluation of the child or IDEA services.